Thank you to everyone who joined us for Romance Writers' Week! This event has now passed.

 Elaine Everest, author of bestselling novel The Woolworths Girls and The Butlins Girls was born and brought up in North West Kent, where many of her books are set.
 She has been a freelance writer for twenty years and has written widely for women's magazines and national newspapers, with both short stories and features.
 When she isn't writing, Elaine runs The Write Place, her successful creative writing school in Kent, UK.

 10 a.m.
 ET/3 p.m.
-UK: An Interview with Author Talia Hibbert
+UK: Interview with Bestselling Author Talia Hibbert

 New York Times and USA Today bestselling author Talia Hibbert is a Black British author who lives in a bedroom full of books.
 Supposedly, there is a world beyond that room, but she has yet to drum up enough interest to investigate.
 She writes sexy, diverse romance because she believes that people of marginalized identities need honest and positive representation.
 Her interests include beauty, junk food, and unnecessary sarcasm.